WangShuchen97/EMPhyNet/README.md

 - Please unzip `checkpoints.zip` and put all 3 `.pt` files in `./results/checkpoints_RT`.

-The checkpoints.zip file includes the model parameters for EMPhyNet, which consist of three models for propagation-front trajectory, real component, and imaginary component.
+The checkpoints.zip file includes the model parameters for EMPhyNet, which consist of three models for wavefront trajectory, real component, and imaginary component.

 - Please unzip `results.zip` and put all 21 folders in `./results`.

-The results of each models are stored in `results.zip`, which can be visualized and used to calculate MSE through the script "Visualized_and_MSE. py".
+The results of each models are stored in `results.zip`, which can be visualized and used to calculate MSE through the script "Visualized_and_MSE.py".

 ## Run